SenseTecnic/node-red-contrib-osisoft-web-api/README.md

 ## Pre-requesites

-To run these nodes, you need to:
+To run these nodes, you need to have:

    * A running OSIsoft Pi Server
    * A running OSIsoft Pi Web API server associated with the Pi Server